Joshua Tree Wedding Photographer

 Why the mojave desert?

 I visited Joshua Tree for the first time ten years ago when my brother was stationed at the military base there.
-I was immediately enchanted, and have since gone back on many personal trips – one of which was on the way out to our wedding in Big Sur.
-And when we hiked the Pacific Crest Trail, we went through the Mojave desert, skirting just around the park.
+I was immediately enchanted, and have since gone back on many personal trips.

-I’ve traveled all over the world and despite our best efforts, we have never found another place like Joshua Tree.
-The high desert feels like home.
+I’ve traveled all over the world and despite my best efforts, I have never found another place like Joshua Tree.
+The high desert is home.

-Joshua Tree is a place we love dearly, one we frequent often, and one we would love to share with you.
+Joshua Tree is a place I love dearly, one I frequent often, and one I would love to share with you.

-For more inspiration, here are a few of my favorite shoots from Joshua Tree.
+For more inspiration, here are a few of my favorite weddings from Joshua Tree.